MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/dial-plans/errors-managing-dial-plans.md

 **Error message 3**

-When you run the [Get-CsEffectiveTenantDialPlan](/powershell/module/skype/get-cseffectivetenantdialplan) cmdlet in Teams PowerShell to see the details of a dial plan, you receive the following error message:
+When you run the [Get-CsEffectiveTenantDialPlan](/powershell/module/skype/get-cseffectivetenantdialplan) cmdlet in Teams PowerShell to try to see the details of a dial plan, you receive the following error message:

 > Management object not found for identity <UPN>